Dear Members,

 BOARD MEETINGS

-During the Financial Year 2023-24, the Company held Eight (8) Board meetings of the Board of Directors as per Section 173 of Companies Act, 2013 which is summarized below.
+During the Financial Year 2024-25, the Company held Eleven11) Board meetings of the Board of Directors as per Section 173 of Companies Act, 2013 which is summarized below.
 Frequency and quorum at these meeting and the intervening gap between any two meetings were in conformity with the provisions of the Companies Act and Secretarial Standard-1 issued by The Institute of Company Secretaries of India and the SEBI Listing Regulations.
+The detail of board meeting held and the attendance of the Directors during the financial year 2024-25 were given below:-

 RESOLUTION BY CIRCULATION